micropython/micropython/ports/w60x/README.md

 - Many of MicroPython's features are enabled: unicode, arbitrary-precision integers, single-precision floats, complex numbers, frozen bytecode, as well as many of the internal modules.
-- The machine module with GPIO, UART, software SPI, I2C, PWM, WDT and Timer.
+- The machine module with GPIO, UART, SPI, I2C, PWM, WDT and Timer.
 - The network module with WLAN (WiFi) support.
 - Internal filesystem using the flash (27Kb available).
 - Support built-in FTP server transfer script files.